-CIÉ and IÉ are now inviting submissions on this Update to the EIA Screening and Scoping Report and would like your views having regard to the following in relation to the Blue Route Option at XC211 Newtown:
+CIÉ and IÉ are now inviting submissions on the EIA Screening and Scoping Report and would like your views having regard to the following:

-- Is the scope of the proposed assessment for the EIAR adequate? - Is there any additional information that should be considered in the development of the proposed Project? - Are there any additional environmental issues that should be taken into consideration in preparing the EIAR?
+- Is the scope of the proposed assessment adequate or are there any additional environmental issues that should be taken into consideration in preparing the EIAR? - Is the level of detail proposed sufficient or is there any additional information that should be considered in the EIAR?